Supplementary regulations for the PhD programme at the Faculty of Health and Sports Sciences

 To article 6.
 The PhD contract

 Any substantial changes affecting the PhD contract must be approved by the PhD committee.
-The candidate and the supervisor must submit an annual progress report to the faculty.
+The candidate and the supervisor must submit an annual progress report to the specialisation committee.

 The PhD contract normally runs for three years full time.
 The candidate must apply every year after the contracted period for a maximum of six years in total.